Hui Chiu-yin: New World First Ferry

 After his retirement from Hong Kong Police Force, he was invited to join New World First Ferry in 1996 as he is familiar with the matters of Outlying Island.
 He instituted a multi-million (Hong Kong) dollar reform of the ferry, including the replacement of twelve hovercraft to increase the navigation stability.

 He had increased media exposure following the widely reported ferry accident which occurred on May 12, 2006.

 Award

-He received a Bronze Bauhinia Star from the Hong Kong Government in 2003.
+He received a Bronze Bauhinia Star from the Hong Kong Government in 2003 for his outstanding contribution for youth development and scouting movement in the Hong Kong SAR.